eygraber/jellyfin-kmp/.docs/ProjectSetup.md

 ## eJSON

-[eJSON] is being used to manage repo secrets so that they can't get accidentally leaked.
+[eJSON] is being used to manage repo secrets so that they don't get accidentally leaked.

 You can get the dev keypair from Eli.
 Make sure that it is stored in /opt/ejson/keys (or a specific location using the EJSON_KEYDIR environment variable).
 Prod can't be built locally,